Blizzard57/college_proj/sem5/Bio/solutions.md

 Bioinformatics
 Roll No : 2018113003

-## Question 1
+## Question

-The task is to Formulate questions to identify boundary conditions and recursive relations for suboptimal allignments
+The task is to Formulate questions to identify boundary conditions and recursive relations for :

+### Part 1

+Suboptimal Allignments

-## Solution
+### Solution